oVirt/ovirt-site/source/feature/hostpmproxypreferences.html.md

 ### Power Management Proxy

 oVirt uses the standard cluster fence_<device> script in order to perform power management related operations.
 These scripts are invoked by VDSM and controlled by the engine.
-The power management proxy may be any server in the system that has VDSM nad fence-agents installed with the proper certificates, even if it is not a host.
+The power management proxy may be any server in the system that has VDSM and fence-agents installed with the proper certificates, even if it is not a host.

 Proper proxy selection depends on the networking topology of the data center and user preferences.